ferguson/node-mpdsocket/README.md

 		});
 	});

+Also check out the [Otto code it was writted to be used by](https://github.com/ferguson/otto/blob/master/otto.mpd.coffee).

 ### Functions

 * `mpdSocket.on(event,fn)` adds event handlers to the net.Socket object directly.
 * `mpdSocket.send(req,callback)` sends a request to MPD with a callback function.